Town hall debates are awkward

 - Take a look bad at some of the most cringeworthy

-Washington (CNN)Anyone who thinks all presidential debate are boring has clearly never experienced the often cringeworthy format that is the town hall.
+Washington (CNN)Anyone who thinks all presidential debates are boring has clearly never experienced the often cringeworthy format that is the town hall.
 The Greeks gave us democracy and theatre-in-the-round.
 The town hall debate combines the best of both and adds in a little rhetorical MMA for texture.

 Sunday night's debate between Republican presidential nominee Donald Trump and Democrat Hillary Clinton holds the promise of the town hall format's greatest (at times worst) hits: aimless meandering, awkward bar stools that participants mostly have to lean on and, of course, face-to-face interaction with voters.
 Nothing makes presidential candidates seem more like actual humans than taking difficult questions from real people.